nikitakindzulis/nikitakindzulis/README.md

 # Hi, I'm Nikita 👋

-I am an Information Technologies student at Riga Technical University and an aspiring Junior Backend Developer.
+I am an Information Technologies student at Riga Technical University, focused on backend development with Python and Java.

-I am focused on Python, Java, Spring Boot, REST APIs, web scraping, automation, and backend development.

 ## Skills